data-gymnasia/courses/content/machine-learning/content.md

     x-quill

-*Solution*. (a) The class of candidate functions must contain $r$.
+*Solution.* (a) The class of candidate functions must contain $r$.
 For example, it might consistnt of all quadratic functions, or all differentiable functions.
 If it only contained linear functions, then the target function would be different from the regression function.

 (b) No, the loss value of the prediction function depends on the actual probability measure, not on training observations.
 If we know the probability measure, then we have the best possible information for making future predictions, and we can write off a handful of training samples as anomolous.